JGoodHub/JGoodHub.github.io/pages/games/scrabble_match/scrabble_match.md

 If you would like to play the game a pre-built version of the game can be found in the "Build" root directory, this contains a demo for you to play test the latest version of the game.

-As this project was designed with Android being the target system a pre-built APK file can also be found in the Build folder and used to install the game onto any Android device.
+As this project was designed with Android being the target system the end goal will be to upload the game to the google play store, a link to the app will be placed here when the game is complete.

 ## Screenshots